NA-MIC/ProjectWeek/README.md

 #### How does it work?

-Weekly videoconferences for preparation begin 8-12 weeks before an event.
+Weekly videoconferences for preparation begin 8 weeks before an event.
 Potential participants propose projects during these meetings, and collaboratively create a list of projects that are of mutual interest.
 The projects include platform work, algorithm development, and biomedical applications.
 Through the course of the meetings, each participant selects one or more project teams and develops goals for the week.
-The first day of the Project Week itself begins with a 2-hour in-person introduction to all projects and participants.
+The first day of the Project Week itself begins with a 2-hour  introduction to all projects and participants.
 The rest of the week consists of a mix of working sessions and breakout sessions on special topics, as decided by the participants during the preparatory meetings.
+The event concludes on the last (5th day) with a 2-hour progress report for all projects.

 #### Who can attend?